noboomu/proteus/README.md

     ```

 ##### Endpoint Arguments
- - a ```io.sinistral.proteus.server.ServerRequest``` can be added as an endpoint argument if the user wishes to access request properties that are not included in the argument list
+ - a ```io.sinistral.proteus.server.ServerRequest``` can be added as an endpoint argument if the user wishes to access request properties that are not included in the argument list.
- - Proteus is capable of parsing most types of endpoint arguments automatically so long as the type has a ```fromString```, ```valueOf```, or can be deserialized from JSON
+ - Proteus is capable of parsing most types of endpoint arguments automatically so long as the type has a ```fromString```, ```valueOf```, or can be deserialized from JSON.
  - Multi-part / Form file uploads can be passed to the endpoint methods as a ```java.io.File```, a ```java.nio.Files.Path```, or a ```java.nio.ByteBuffer```
- - Optional arguments are also supported, here is a more complex endpoint demonstrating several argument types
+ - Optional arguments are also supported, here is a more complex endpoint demonstrating several argument types:
     ```java
  	@GET
 	@Path("/response/parameters/complex/{pathLong}")